Listen & subscribe on iTunes ... on Spotify ... or anywhere else

-Every voice needs a little 'phlegm'The vocal cords need a thin, healthy layer of mucous to operate best.
+Every voice needs a little 'phlegm'The vocal cords need a thin, healthy layer of mucus to operate best.
 The covering of the cords is called a mucous membrane (note the different spelling - mucus is a noun, mucous is an adjective).
 The movement of the cords (folds) which creates soundwaves is called the mucosal wave for heaven's sake!
 But when this layer gets too thick, it can interfere with the vibration and control of the vocal cords.
 AHHH ... what can you do???

-- My personal magical go-too for irritated cords is water with a little pineapple juice (1/4 pineapple juice + 3/4 water).
+- My personal magical go-too for irritated cords is water with a little pineapple juice (1 part juice to 3 or 4 parts water).

-- Water with fresh lemon juice plus cayenne pepper (my sister calls this firewater).
+- Water with fresh lemon juice plus cayenne pepper (one of my sisters calls this 'firewater').

 - Ginger tea (steep grated or thinly sliced fresh ginger root in hot water, add lemon juice.)

 - Try hot herbal teas, but avoid black or green tea or caffeinated drinks which can dehydrate and thicken that mucus right back up.

-CHECK YOUR DIETTry avoiding mucous-promoting foods such as milk products, eggs, foods you have trouble digesting well and heavy meals in general.
+Try avoiding mucus-promoting foods such as milk products, eggs, foods you have trouble digesting well and heavy meals in general.
 Up your intake of watery foods, fruits, non-starchy vegetables.
 Understand however that different people react differently to foods; keep a journal and NOTICE what tends to increase your phlegm.
 Watch eating chocolate before performance...
 I've noticed that it causes my vocal cord phlegm to increase!

-DEAL WITH ALLERGIESIf it's allergies stirring up your mucous, you simply must address the root of your problems.
-Lots of the strategies for dealing with allergies can help with vocal cord phlegm.
+If it's allergies stirring up your mucus, you simply must address the root of your problems.
+Lots of successful strategies for dealing with allergies help significantly with vocal cord phlegm.

-DO LONGER VOCAL WARMUPSWith careful, correctly executed and gradually more strenuous vocal exercises, literally vibrate some mucous loose from your cords.
+With careful, correctly executed and gradually more strenuous vocal exercises, literally vibrate some mucus loose from your cords.
 This may mean your voice gets worse before it gets better at the end of your vocal warmup.
 You should take a little more time than usual to get your voice warmed up before singing full volume.
 I encourage my students to 'shake the frogs off and drown them (usually with diluted pineapple juice!)

-Move around physically, too... sometimes aerobic exercise can help move mucous on out.
+Move around physically, too... aerobic exercise can help move mucus on out.

 DO NOT...... cough hard or repeatedly.
 Coughing is a great way to get laryngitis!